Dominic Matteo

-Dominic Matteo (born 28 April 1974) is a Scottish former professional footballer who played as a defender and midfielder in a 17-year professional career from 1992 to 2009.
+Dominic Matteo (/ˈmætioʊ/ MAT-ee-oh; born 28 April 1974) is a Scottish former professional footballer who played as a defender and midfielder in a 17-year professional career from 1992 to 2009.
 He made a total of 366 league and cup appearances, of which 276 were in the Premier League.

 Matteo played for Liverpool, Sunderland, Leeds United, Blackburn Rovers and Stoke City.
 His most notable individual moment was his goal in the Champions League against A.C.
 Milan.
 The latter part of his career was increasingly affected by injuries, which led to his retirement in 2009 at the age of 35.
 He struggled with gambling addictions and was declared bankrupt in 2015.
 He was capped six times by Scotland after originally representing England at under-21 and 'B' team level.

 Early life

 Dominic Matteo was born in Dumfries on 28 April 1974.
-His birth mother, Margaret, was a 17-year-old pupil when she fell pregnant, naming him Stephen.
+His birth mother, Margaret, was a 17-year-old pupil when she became pregnant.
+She named him Stephen.
 Very young and without an income, she made "the most difficult decision of my life" in putting him up for adoption, being persuaded that it was the best decision by the adoption agency when told about his adoptive parents.

 Matteo's adoptive father, who "wanted his boy to play like Cesare Maldini", ran Matthew's Cafe in Friars Vennel.
 His adoptive father had Italian heritage and was a keen follower of European football.
 The family moved to Southport in late 1978.
-His adoptive parents, Albert and Marie, told him when he was seven years old that he was adopted, along with his older brother.
+When he was seven, his adoptive parents, Albert and Marie, told him that he was adopted, along with his older brother.